-The waterless, pre-assembled design of these toilets make it a highly effective toilet solution in RVs, small boats, camping and hiking sites, people who live in the woods like forest rangers.
-There are many areas, miles away from the hustle bustle of metropolitan city where water is still a scarce, or may be the areas that still haven’t developed a good sewage system.
-Composting toilets will be of great service for folks inhabiting in those places.
+The waterless, pre-assembled design of these toilets make it a highly effective toilet solution in RVs, small boats, camping and hiking sites, and for people who live in the woods like forest rangers.
+There are many areas, miles away from the hustle and bustle of a metropolitan city where water is still scarce.
+There are also vast areas that haven’t developed a proper sewage system yet.
+Composting toilets will be of excellent service for folks inhabiting in those places.

-Principle Behind Composting Toilet
+Principle Behind The Composting Toilet

-Human solid waste is 90% water, the vent system evaporates the water to shrink the volume of the substance and release the odour.
-Decomposition process takes place faster when there sufficient level of warmth in the environment.
-If you’re going to travel in a very cold area, perhaps you should reconsider buying a composting toilet.
-You will have to empty the basin at regular intervals to keep the toilet clean and odour-free.
+Human solid waste is 90% water, so the ventilation system evaporates the water to shrink the volume of the substance and release the odor (Source).
+The decomposition process takes place faster when there is a sufficient level of warmth in the environment.
+If you’re going to travel in a freezing area, perhaps you should reconsider buying the best composting toilet.
+You will have to empty the basin at regular intervals to keep the toilet clean and odor-free.

 Benefits of Using a Composting Toilet

-We all read about saving the nature, planting trees, watch environmentalists engaging into heated debates on global warming.
-The discovery of manually decomposing the sewage is a great way to go make our surroundings greener and more beautiful.
-You can use the organic waste to boost the growth of the trees in your garden.
+We all read about saving nature, planting trees, and watch environmentalists engaging in heated debates on global warming.
+The discovery of manually decomposing our sewage is a great way to make our surroundings greener and more beautiful.
+You can use organic waste to boost the growth of the trees in your garden.

 Installing a composting toilet is as easy as it gets.
 In many states, you can get the job done for a small amount.
-In a way, composting toilets pay for themselves.
+As mentioned above, composting toilets pay for themselves.
 The technical elements in the toilets that help you get rid of the waste quicker include a cranking handle.